BardicDefense/purple-hack/README.md

 **Wagon**: Open, four-wheeled, road-bound vehicle for heavy loads.
 Pulled by 4-6 beasts of burden.
 Capacity: 2x of the animals drawing it.

 **War**: An animal not trained for combat may panic in battle.
-If it's wounded, its owner must make a Hard (14+) check to keep it from fleeing or tossing its rider.
+If it's wounded, its owner must make a saving throw against a target of 14 to keep it from fleeing or tossing its rider.

 _For water vehicles, see [ships](#ships)._